 Tactic #9: Just Make Stuff Up (Everyone Else is Doing It)

-In this chapter Holiday talks about how to get your mole-hill to be seen as a mountain.
-“Give a blogger an illusionary twenty-minute head start over other media sources, and they’ll write whatever you want[…]” What you want published doesn’t have to be big, relevant or even true but by manufacturing urgency, blogs will publish anything you want.
+In this chapter, Holiday talks about how to get your mole-hill to be seen as a mountain.
+“Give a blogger an illusionary twenty-minute head start over other media sources, and they’ll write whatever you want[…]” What you want to be published doesn’t have to be big, relevant, or even true but by manufacturing urgency, blogs will publish anything you want.

 And if you’re having trouble getting bloggers to bite, you might try craigslist:

 A writer for the Mediabistro blog 10,000 Words once advised new bloggers that they could find good material by scanning community bulletin boards on craigslist for “what people are complaining about these days.”
 I’m not a sociologist, but I’m pretty sure that doesn’t qualify as representative news.
 Considering that anyone can post anything on craigslist, this gives me a pretty good idea of how to create some fake local news.
 If they don’t mind seeing what isn’t there, I’m happy to help.

 I stopped watching news TV and reading newspapers and news magazines around 2006.
 When people ask me about it, I say that most of the “news” isn’t applicable to me and it’s not actionable—meaning I can’t do anything with the information.
 On top of that, 95% or more of what is written is negative and I feel much happier since removing it from my daily routine.

 If you think this is crazy-talk and feel you need to stay informed, the second half of the book is filled with case studies and examples of people manipulating the media to promote their business or themselves.
 It shows how most of the news is fabricated or, at least, embellished to get page views on blogs and how big news outlets get their stories from these online publishers.